underwater/hotchocolate/website2/versioned_docs/version-v10.5/hotchocolate/introduction.md

 ### Schema-First approach

 Use the GraphQL schema definition language to define your schema and bind simple methods or whole types to it.

-> Make sure to add the following usings to your project in order to get the `Execute` extension method:
-> using HotChocolate;
-> using HotChocolate.Execution;

 ```csharp
 public class QueryResolver